newlandk/telegraf-cisco-wireless-snmp/README.md

 # telegraf-cisco-wireless-snmp
 Example config to pull down Cisco Wireless Controller/AP stats into telegraf by SNMP

+Some different metrics more specific to AP health like CAPWAP uptime, AP uptime, and CPU/Memory are in the SNMPv3 example.

 Tested with Telegraf 1.1.0 (Will not work in earlier versions as the SNMP plugin does not support `oid_index_suffix`

 ## How to use